jarad/stat615/homework.md

 1. Show that the following models are equivalent:
     - y~Ber(p), p = \Phi(Xb) where \Phi is the cdf of a standard normal
     - y=I(Z>0), Z ~ N(Xb,1)
-1. Run an MCMC for the model below and describe (using a plot?) how non-identifiability affects the posterior.
+1. Run an MCMC for the model below (you can use BUGS/JAGS) and describe (using a plot?) how non-identifiability affects the posterior.
     - y=I(Z>a), Z~N(Xb,1) where X includes an intercept and a single explanatory variable and a and b are unknown parameters